Last Updated on April 29, 2024 by Maged kamel

 The Effective Area for a Built-Up Section.

-This post will check a practice problem for a built-up section, problem no.3-19 quoted from Prof. Mccormack’s book, fifth edition.
+This post will check a practice problem for a built-up section, problem no.3-19, quoted from Prof. Mccormack’s book, fifth edition.
 It is required to compute the effective net area of the built-up section shown in Fig 3-19.
 The holes are punched for 3/4 inches.
 The U factor is given as equal to 0.90.

 The gross area for a Built-Up Section.

-For a plate, it is easy to estimate, the area of a rectangle of (1/2″x11″), the area of one plate is equal to the product of (1/2×11) the result is 5.50 inch^2.
+It is easy to estimate the area of a rectangle (1/2″x 11 “) for a plate.
+The area of one plate is equal to the product of (1/2×11), which is 5.50 inches2.

 The areas of the two channels are equal to (2×7.35)=14.70 inch^2.